opencadc/reg/cadc-registry/README.md

 ## configuration

 The RegistryClient and LocalAuthority classes in this library are configured using a single configuration file: `cadc-registry.properties`.

-The old `LocalAuthority.properties` file is still recognized and read if `cadc-registry.properties` is not found.
+Obsolete: The old `LocalAuthority.properties` file is no longer used.

 ### cadc-registry.properties
 The cadc-registry.properties file specifies which local service is authoritative for various site-wide functions.
 The keys are IVOA standardID values representing the functions and the values are resourceID values (`ivo` scheme) for the service that implements that standard feature or a direct `https`